redhat-cop/automate-tower-ha-dr/README.md

   ansible-playbook tower-setup.yml
   ```

-  If you want skip running Ansible Tower setup and only utilize this playbook to download the correct installer you can override the `tower_download_only` variable and run the playbook.
+  If you want skip running Ansible Tower setup and only utilize this playbook to download the correct installer, you can override the `tower_download_only` variable and run the playbook.

   ```
   ansible-playbook tower-setup.yml -e 'tower_download_only=1'